treefrogframework/treefrog-framework/docs/user-guide/en/performance/index.md

  Errors: fd-unavail 0 addrunavail 0 ftab-full 0 other 0
 ```

-* by running the test several times, I was able to find an intermediate result, as posted above ↑
+* By running the test several times, I was able to find an intermediate result, as posted above ↑

 About 562 times requests are executed per second.
 This is the number when the record is 0, so that it would represents the highest performance figure of which TreeFrog is capable.
 I think it indicates top class performance in the web application framework.
 What do you think?